Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 Or no, I think that's pound actually.

-Uh Myron, did you watch Marquette's vid breaking down how Ack and Tories Manager were gaslighting fresh the whole stream?
+Myron, did you watch Marquette's Vid breaking down how Ak and Tori's manager were gaslighting fresh the whole stream?

-Keep using act, but keep your distance, Myron.
+Keep using ACK, but keep your distance, Myron.

-I could probably get Ray Lewis after LeVar Ball and eventually Tom Brady for the podcast, yes or yes.
+I could probably get Ray Lewis after LaVar Ball and eventually Tom Brady for the podcast.

 Tom Brady, if you could pull that off, that would be crazy.